This tire ratings guide explains what UTQG means on tires and answers these questions:

 500 |

-According to the National Highway Transportation Safety Administration, the arm of the USDOT that governs tires, only 15% of tires are rated below 200.
-Generally, a tire that is rated that low is intended to be used for racing or a very specific and limited application.
+According to our analysis of NHTSA data, only 15% of UTQG-rated tires are rated below 200.
+A tire that is rated that low may be intended to be used for racing or a very specific and limited application, such as ultra-high performance summer tires.

 Is a higher UTQG rating better?
 In a world where “the higher the rating the better” tends to be the rule, we’re going to say, “Yes … but with a big HOWEVER …”